jagrafft/rai-python-harness/README.md

 # RelationalAI Python Run Harness
 Deterministic run harness for Rel projects.
-Execution sequences are defined in [TOML][tomlio] files then executed using RAI's [Python SDK][raisdkpython].
-Harness provides basic logging and programmatic control for executing one or more sequences in a predictable manner.
+Provides logging and programmatic control for executing repeatable and version control "friendly" sequences Rel queries on a [RelationalAI][rai] instance.
+Execution sequences are specified in [TOML][tomlio] files then executed using RAI's [Python SDK][raisdkpython].

 ## Setup and Execution
 1. Install Python [Poetry][pypoetry]